 Thirsty for more knowledge and experience, Adam – aged just 20 – travelled to the Napa Valley to work at Chimney Rock where he learnt to manage and lead a team through harvest.

-Complimenting his time in Bordeaux, Adam worked as a winemaker in Western Australia’s Margaret River, at Xanadu and Pierro.
+Complimenting his time in Bordeaux, Adam worked in Western Australia’s Margaret River, at Xanadu and Pierro.

 His dedication to fine winemaking was rewarded in 2011 when he was approached by one of Napa Valley’s most prestigious cult wineries Araujo Estate (acquired by Chateau Latour in 2013).
 During Adam’s time as harvest winemaker (2011 – 2014) Wine Spectator magazine rated the Araujo Estate flagship Cabernet Sauvignon as one of the most collectable wines in the world.